What is the importance of capitalization rate?

 Basic Formula for capitalization rate:

-The capitalization rate is determined by taking the net operating income of a property and then dividing it with the current market value of the asset.
+The capitalization rate is determined by taking the net operating income of a property and then dividing it with the current market value of the asset — a method particularly relevant when understanding financial assets for finance managers evaluating investment performance.

 CONCLUSION: